franchiseBoyz/portfolio/README.md

 # Troye Gilbert

-Hi, I’m **Troye Gilbert**—a Data Scientist with a robust background in data analysis, machine learning, and data visualization.
+Hi, I’m a Data Scientist with a robust background in data analysis, machine learning, and data visualization.
 With expertise in building custom data models, creating intuitive dashboards, and managing complex databases, I strive to enhance decision-making through data-driven insights.
 My experience spans predictive modeling, AI, and graphics visualization, all geared toward solving business challenges with innovative solutions.

 ## Skills